philzook58/philzook58.github.io/_notes/Languages/datalog.md

 `a :- (b :- a)` is an idiom for "suppose a.
 If I find b, commit to a.

+hypothetical predicate a's variables need to be grounded by other predicates in the body of the clause, in the datalog style.

 Note that egglog + stack database gives similar power to scoped union find.
 And extra parameter in all rows is similar to explicit scope parameter.

+Taking inspriation from scoped union find:
+We don't need it to be a stack.
+It can be a tree of databases.
+We may need provenance information on the edges between parent and child to avoid rederivation.
+Commutativty of hypotehticals can be quite wasteful.
+The first fact that goes in the new child would be the hypothetical fact.
+Before doing hypothetical, one should check if fact already exists or not.
+If so, (b <- a) is effectlively b by modus ponens.

+Does commutativity mean that it isn't a tree of databases, but a dag?

+Termination seems questionable even with requirement of atomic terms.

+One should maintain that deeper tree leaves are set differenced from their parents.
+Maintain "triggers" that say what fact needs to be derived to remerge up into their parents.
+This remerging may require a set diffing on the parent's other children.

+Is this diff-tree a general pattern over lattices / posets?

 ### Existenial Queries